Willgunter/Discord-Clone/README.md

     the rest of the messages)

     - Still need to figure out how to get the actual new message to display though...

+    - Still working on req.body.text is undefined problem...

 ## Resources
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)